cilium/cilium/Documentation/operations/upgrade.rst

   ``enable-remote-node-identity=false`` make sure to update them.
 * The clustermesh-apiserver ``podSecurityContext`` and ``securityContext`` settings now default to drop all capabilities and run as non-root user.
+* Deprecated Helm option ``containerRuntime.integration`` is removed.
+If you are using crio, please check :ref:`crio-instructions`.

 Added Metrics
 ~~~~~~~~~~~~~